 - Head and neck - Kidney - Lung - Urinary sites - 4.
 Use the following site-specific rules for tumors diagnosed 1/1/2021 forward: - Cutaneous Melanoma - 5.
 Use the following site-specific rules for tumors diagnosed 1/1/2007 through 12/31/2022: - Other Sites (not updated for 2018) for solid tumors which occur in primary sites not covered by the site-specific rules. - 6.
-2007 MPH Rules.
-2018 Solid Tumor Rules, and 2021 Cutaneous Melanoma rules are used based on date of diagnosis.
-See the site-specific rules for instruction on which rules to use. - Tumors diagnosed 01/01/2007 through 12/31/2017: Use 2007 MPH Rules - Tumors diagnosed 01/01/2018 and later: Use 2018 Solid Tumor Rules (with exceptions in #4) - An original tumor diagnosed before 1/1/2018 and a subsequent tumor diagnosed 1/1/2018 or later in the same primary site: Use the 2018 Solid Tumor Rules - A melanoma diagnosed before 1/1/2021 and a subsequent melanoma diagnosed 1/1/2021 or later: Use the 2021 Cutaneous Melanoma Rules - 7.
+The appropriate rule set to use is based on date of diagnosis. - Tumors diagnosed 01/01/2007 through 12/31/2017: Use 2007 MPH Rules - Tumors diagnosed 01/01/2018 and later: Use the Solid Tumor Rules (with exceptions in #4 and 5) - An original tumor diagnosed before 1/1/2018 and a subsequent tumor diagnosed 1/1/2018 or later in the same primary site: Use the Solid Tumor Rules - A melanoma diagnosed before 1/1/2021 and a subsequent melanoma diagnosed 1/1/2021 or later: Use the 2021 Cutaneous Melanoma Rules - A primary using Other Sites MPH rules diagnosed before 1/1/2023 and a subsequent primary also covered in Other Sites diagnosed 1/1/2023 or later: Use the 2023 Other Sites Rules - 7.
 Use the Solid Tumor Rules in the following order: - A. For multiple tumors, you must decide whether they are a single or multiple primaries: - i.
 Use the Histology Rules to assign a "working" histology for each tumor. - ii.
-Use Multiple Primary Rules to determine whether the tumors are a single primary or multiple primaries. - iii.
-If a single primary, follow the priority order in #7B.
+Use Multiple Primary Rules to determine whether the tumors are a single primary or multiple primaries.

-- iv.
+- iii.
+If a single primary, follow the priority order in #7B. - iv.
 If multiple primaries, follow the priority order in #7B for EACH of the separate tumors/primaries. - B. For a single tumor or multiple tumors determined to be a single primary: - i.
 General Instructions - ii.
 Equivalent Terms and Definitions - iii.
 Multiple Primary Rules - iv.
 Histology Rules - 8.
 The Solid Tumor Rules are available in text format. - 9.
 Notes and examples are included with some of the rules to highlight key points or to add clarity to the rules. - 10.
 Rules are in hierarchical order within each module.
 Use the first rule that applies and